samcheng123/Cam/_pages/about.md

 Other tidbits
 ------
-* I am is the first BSc Computing Mathematics graduate admitted with 4-year full scholarship for PhD study at the University of Cambridge since 1994. t[Link from CityU](https://www.cityu.edu.hk/csci/news-events/news-and-achievements/first-bsc-computing-maths-local-graduate-obtained-full).
+* I am the first BSc Computing Mathematics graduate admitted with 4-year full scholarship for PhD study at the University of Cambridge since 1994.
+[Link from CityU](https://www.cityu.edu.hk/csci/news-events/news-and-achievements/first-bsc-computing-maths-local-graduate-obtained-full).